 It is a great privilege and honor to be on the podcast, Tony.
 Thank you for having me.

 The spiritual disciplines are those practices found in Scripture that promote spiritual growth among believers in the gospel of Jesus Christ.
 They are habits of devotion, habits of experiential Christianity that have been practiced by God’s people since biblical times.
-I describe them several ways — 6 aspects of that description.
+I describe them with six key aspects.

-2) A second characteristic of spiritual disciplines is that they are activities.
-They are not attitudes.
+A second characteristic of spiritual disciplines is that they are activities; they are not attitudes.
 Disciplines are practices.
 Spiritual disciplines are things you do.
 They are not character qualities.
 They are not graces.
 They are not the fruit of the Spirit.
 They are things you do.

 So you read the Bible.
 That is something you do.
 That is a spiritual discipline.
 You meditate on Scripture.
 Your pray, fast, worship, serve, learn, and so forth.
 These are activities.
 Now the goal of practicing any given discipline is not about doing as much as it is about being: being like Jesus, being with Jesus.
 But the biblical way to grow in being more like Jesus is through the rightly motivated doing of the biblical, spiritual disciplines.

-4) A fourth characteristic of spiritual disciplines is that those found in Scripture are sufficient for knowing and experiencing God and for growing in Christlikeness.
-We are told in those famous verses, 2 Timothy 3:16–17, that “all Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work,” including the good work of pursuing the purpose of godliness, the good work of growing in Christlikeness.
+A fourth characteristic of spiritual disciplines is that those found in Scripture are sufficient for knowing and experiencing God and for growing in Christlikeness.
+We are told in the famous verses 2 Timothy 3:16–17 that “all Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” — including the good work of pursuing the purpose of godliness, the good work of growing in Christlikeness.
 The Scriptures are sufficient for that.